-Before “Hearts Beat Loud” began at this year’s Sundance Film Festival, director Brett Haley (“The Hero,” “I’ll See You in My Dreams”) strutted to the stage to speak.
+Before “Hearts Beat Loud” screened for the first time at this year’s Sundance Film Festival, director Brett Haley (“The Hero,” “I’ll See You in My Dreams”) strutted to the stage to speak.
 While introductions to a film often feel more obligatory than necessary, Haley leaned into sincerity.
 He explained that in these chaotic times, he wanted to make a “sweet movie.”
 The kind of film “that makes you feel good and helps to forget your problems for 90 minutes.”

 Written by Haley and frequent collaborator Marc Basch, the story begins inside Red Hook Records, a Brooklyn vinyl shop operated by Frank (Nick Offerman).
 He’s a single father to Sam (Kiersey Clemons), who’s spending her final summer in New York City before leaving for UCLA pre-med.
 Together they have each other, a hiply outfitted apartment and, sometimes, music.